PM of Spring Cleaning

 - Assess your own and others’ strengths to find the best spring cleaning tasks for them.

-- Create and use a Project Plan to keep your project team on task.
+- Create and use a Project Management Project Plan to keep your project team on task.

 - Discover areas that block project success and learn how to remove those barriers so that you can progress in your project.